 This is why you really want to regularly read the magazine you are trying to get your business featured in.
 You will know their vibe, and thinking up a relevant idea will be so much easier!

 When sending your editorial calendar opportunity pitch, it's a good idea to mention trends, research and other developments that may be relevant to the editor's story that you can provide, or how your product or expertise fits into this category.

-If you have a story idea you want to pitch to the media, and an editorial calendar opportunity you think you are a good match for, DON'T WASTE TIME.
-Call the outlet or contact immediately.
+If you have a story idea you want to pitch to the media, and an editorial calendar opportunity you think you are a good match for, don't waste time.
+Email the media contact immediately.
 Explain how your story relates to the editorial calendar item.
 Be prepared to send in a press kit or facts/images and story outline ASAP.
 You should know that the "Issue Copy Deadline" is the date when the magazine closes the story and goes to print, so contacting them in advance is the ticket to your success.
-As always, the early birds get the worms, and there are several birds across the country hoping for the same worm as you are.

 Knowing how to pitch the media is a major step to securing press for your brand.
 At Tin Shingle, we empower small businesses, experts and young and established brands to make this happen through our unique membership program.
-Once you unlock membership, you can have instant access to Media Contacts at major magazines, Editorial Calendars, select PR Leads, an all-access pass to all classes in our .EDU Education Program, a connection to a trusted community of other businesses who are going through what you are experiencing as you grow your brand.
-Click here to learn more about membership with Tin Shingle.
+Once you unlock membership, you can have instant access to Media Contacts at major magazines, as well as Editorial Calendars from over 80 magazines.

 Tin Shingle doesn't just give you the fish - we teach you how to fish.
 With our Online Classes Level 3 of Membership, you'll be able to watch any of our over 270 Training TuneUp webinars to train you in how to pitch the media using Editorial Calendars.